-Where dealing with an existing infestation, where the aims cannot be confidently met, serious consideration should be given to stopping or delaying implementation.
+When dealing with an existing infestation, where the control aims cannot be confidently met, serious consideration should be given to manual monitoring or delaying implementation as there would be potential for rapid return of the plant.
 This is because the plant will recover and often within a short period of time return to the initial state.

 Alternative aims of a Management Plan could be to prevent an area currently free from Himalayan Balsam becoming infested or to limit the spread of plants from a known infestation.
 Aims should be:

-- closely linked to the associated costs and/or the budget available for implementing the Management Plan; - realistic with regards to time scale; - measurable to determine the degree or progress and/or success;
+- closely linked to the associated costs and/or the budget available for implementing the Management Plan; - realistic with regards to time scale; - realistic with regards to size for the issue (e.g. is there a catchment wide issue); and - measurable to determine the degree or progress and/or success.

-The project area within which control is proposed or from which it is planned to exclude the plant should carefully selected or defined and documented in plan/map.

-The three stages for a control programme are:
+The project area within which control is proposed or from which it is planned to exclude the plant should be carefully selected or defined and documented in plans (map).
+The four stages for a control programme are:

-- killing the growing plants to prevent any further seed production using one of the methods described below - follow up monitoring in the same growing season to deal with any regrowth (e.g. post-cutting) or plants missed in the initial treatment - physically remove the seed bank or undertake annual treatment of seedlings growing from the seed bank until it is completely destroyed.
+- killing the growing plants to prevent any further seed production using one of the methods described below; - follow up monitoring in the same growing season to deal with any regrowth (e.g. post-cutting) or plants missed in the initial treatment; - physically remove the seed bank or undertake annual treatment of seedlings growing from the seed bank until it is completely destroyed; and